IonBazan/SG-Rain-Map/README.md

 ## Features

 - **Live radar overlay** — 50 km rain radar from the Meteorological Service Singapore (MSS), refreshed every 5 minutes
-- **Time scrub** — slide through the last ~65 minutes of frames to see how rain is moving
+- **Time scrub** — slide through the last ~2 hours of frames to see how rain is moving
-- **Smart frame detection** — uses the NEA Rain Area API to fetch exactly which frames are published; no guessing or probing required
+- **Smart frame generation** — timestamps are computed locally using the same floor-to-5-minute logic as the official site; no API probing required
-- **Instant scrubbing** — all frames are preloaded in the background so the slider responds immediately
+- **Instant scrubbing** — all frames are preloaded concurrently in the background so the slider responds immediately
 - **Current location** — one tap centers the map on you (requires Location permission)
 - **Auto-refresh** — updates in the background every 5 minutes while the window is open
 - **Rain intensity legend** — colour scale matching the official NEA/MSS palette